-- Participate in all training for prior authorization (PA) and data collection.
+- 1. Participate in all training for prior authorization (PA) and data collection.
 Initial training is provided at no cost to the provider.
-Any repeat training must be paid for by the requesting provide; and - Have available computer equipment software, and internet connectivity necessary to participate in prior authorization, data collection, and Electronic Visit Verification (EVV).
+Any repeat training must be paid for by the requesting provider; and - 2.
+Have available computer equipment software, and internet connectivity necessary to participate in prior authorization, data collection, and Electronic Visit Verification (EVV).